ajayp/StackTraceAIAssistant/README.md

 - [Future Improvements (PoC Ideas)](#future-improvements-poc-ideas)
 - [Example](#example)

-...

 ### Introduction

-This project is a Proof of Concept (PoC) demonstrating how to retrieve relevant code snippets and similar historical stack traces based on a new error event.
+This project is a PoC demonstrating how to retrieve relevant code snippets and similar historical stack traces based on a new error event.
 It utilizes sentence embeddings for semantic similarity and Abstract Syntax Tree (AST) analysis to identify structurally relevant code.

 The PoC is implemented as an interactive Streamlit application, making it easy to visualize the retrieval process.